fireundubh/playwithfire/baldursgate3.md

 To enable a module, append a node to the `Mods` node's `children` element.

-Each module node should look like:
+Each new module node should look like:

 ```xml
 <node id="ModuleShortDesc">